spatialos/UnrealGDK/SpatialGDK/Documentation/content/how-to-use-schema.md

 When you generate schema, the GDK verifies that any classes referenced in the `SchemaDatabase` still exist.
 If you delete a class, the GDK removes it from the `SchemaDatabase` the next time you generate schema.

+## How to exclude directories from schema

+To exclude directories from schema generation, add them to `Directories to never cook`.
+This can be done within the Unreal Editor under **Project Settings > Project Packaging > Packaging > Directories to never cook**.

 ## Schema and source control

 If you are using the built-in [Unreal source control system](https://docs.unrealengine.com/en-US/Engine/UI/SourceControl) Unreal locks this file on checkout, meaning other users are unable to write to it.
 To prevent this, mark the `SchemaDatabase` as writable locally on each machine, and only check out the file when you are ready to commit any changes made to it.